fal-works/conceptual-model/README.md

 # @fal-works/conceptual-model

-A tiny toolkit for conceptual modeling.
+A small toolkit for conceptual class modeling.

-Currently this package provides:
+## Features

-- A JSON schema (similar to JGF v2.0 but more simplified and customized) for defining simple conceptual class models in JSON or YAML.
+- JSON Schema for defining simple conceptual models (in JSON or YAML)
-- A converter that generates Mermaid class diagrams from the models
+- API to convert models to Mermaid diagrams
+- CLI to convert YAML/JSON models to Mermaid diagrams (Node.js v22+ required)